 - Travel insurance quote – we will need everyone’s date of birth and households.

-Depending on when your charter is scheduled, you would need to wire or send CKIM Group Inc., a cashier’s check for either the deposit or full payment stated on the charter agreement.
+Depending on when your charter is scheduled, you would need to wire or send CKIM Group Inc., a cashier’s check for either the deposit or full payment stated in the charter-agreement.
 Charters are not confirmed until payments are received.
-Final payment details will be stated on the charter agreement.
+The final details are in the charter-summary and contract.

 How will I communicate my needs to the crew?

 The chefs and crews on board your luxury yacht charter want nothing more than for your dream vacation to become a reality.
 They will work very hard to make sure all of your needs are met and your expectations surpassed.